-For 2022-23, SSP is only £99.35 per week (increasing to £109.40 per week from April 2023), from the fourth day of sickness for up to 28 weeks.
+For 2023-24, SSP is only £109.40 per week (expected to rise to £116.75 from April 2024), from the fourth day of sickness for up to 28 weeks.
 To qualify, a member of staff has to be classified as an employee and earn an average of at least £123 per week.
 Whilst agency workers qualify, any member of staff classified as a 'worker', such as many staff on zero hours contracts, are excluded.
 In effect, unfair employment practices such as zero hours contracts, hand the employer the power to simply stop offering hours when a member of staff is sick.

-. , Help ensure employers treat all absences related to COVID-19 fairly by raising awareness amongst members and actively supporting members with long COVID.
-Negotiate the exclusion of COVID-19 and long COVID sickness absence from any sickness absence capability triggers.
-Check out bargaining support's guidance on negotiating sickness absence agreements.
-Negotiate an extension to the period of contractual enhanced sick pay available for those with long COVID sickness absence.

-☐ Make the case against the use of zero hours contracts and other insecure working practices on the basis that they can cheat workers of sick pay.
+- □ Help ensure employers treat all absences related to COVID-19 fairly by raising awareness amongst members and actively supporting members with long COVID. - Negotiate the exclusion of COVID-19 and long COVID sickness absence from any sickness absence capability triggers.
+Check out bargaining support's guidance on negotiating sickness absence agreements. - □ Negotiate an extension to the period of contractual enhanced sick pay available for those with long COVID sickness absence. - □ Make the case against the use of zero hours contracts and other insecure working practices on the basis that they can cheat workers of sick pay.